zakimadaoui/TinyStepLib/README.md

 ### Callback

-You can set a callback for each motor so that after the function `moveWithAngle()` or `moveWithSteps()` is called a callback will be triggered after the motor reaches its position (Since this is open loop, it is not garenteed that the stepper will evetually reach that position).
+You can set a callback for each motor so that after the function `moveWithAngle()` or `moveWithSteps()` is called a callback will be triggered after the motor reaches its position (Since this is open loop, it is not guaranteed that the stepper will eventually reach that position).

 This callback mechanism allows you to add more functionality.
 For example, if you are using a position encoder, when the callback triggers you can check whether the motor truly reached its target position.
 And if there is any step losses you can compensate for it.